Aggsel/acceleration-structures/README.md

         Defaults to: 0.0

     --normalize <int>
-        When rendering BVH traversal heatmap, you sometimes want to normalize the output image with regards to some arbitrary max value.
-This is useful when rendering an animation and the entire image sequence pixel values should be normalized according to the maximum steps traversed throughout the animation (as opposed to per frame normalization, which could result in flickering).
+        When rendering a heatmap, this flag allows for more control as to what value the frame buffer should be normalized with regards to (see section "Animations" for more info).
-            Defaults to: The maximum number of steps traversed during the frame rendered.
+        Defaults to: The maximum number of steps traversed during the rendered frame.
 ```

 ## Benchmarking